- Checking Overview

 - Switch Kit

-Privilege Pay is a courtesy service that will pay items when you unintentionally do not have enough funds in either your checking account or other overdraft sources offered through HVFCU.
-A fee is assessed for each Privilege Pay item paid (total items up to a maximum limit of $500 including Privilege Pay item fees) as set forth in the Fees Schedule.
+- Arrange for Privilege Pay Overdraft Protection, another courtesy service that will pay items when you unintentionally do not have enough funds in either your checking account or other overdraft sources offered through HVFCU.
+A fee is assessed for each Privilege Pay item paid (total items up to a maximum limit of $500 including Privilege Pay item fees) as set forth in the Fee Schedule.

 Opt-out: To cancel (opt-out of) the Privilege Pay service on your checking account, contact us by phone at 845.463.3011 / 800.468.3011, Monday-Friday 8 am – 7 pm and Saturday 9 am – 5 pm, at any branch, by using our secure email form, or by mailing your Non-Sufficient Funds & Privilege Pay Overdrafts request to: